Discover Fall Leaf Peeping Hotspots In & Around Clifton Park

 Saratoga National Historical Park

 Open daily from sunrise to sunset, the Battlefield Grounds at Saratoga National Historical Park are a top choice for leaf peeping here in the Capital Region.
 There are hiking trails for pedestrians and a Driving Tour Road that leads to many scenic overlooks and views of the fall foliage.
-Get a taste of local history on your next leaf peeping trip.
+Go on a journey through local history for your next leaf peeping trip.

 Moreau Lake State Park

 Prospect Mountain and Lake George

 Or, park your car in Lake George Village and take a walk down to the shoreline.
 You'll be able to see colorful fall foliage on the mountains along the lake's shoreline.

 Planning a trip to the Adirondacks and want to know where to find the best views?
 See Carl Heilman II's Adirondack Leaf Peeping Guide and Lake George Leaf Peeping Guide.
-You will discover photos of the fantastic fall foliage and learn exactly where each photo was taken.
+You will discover photos of the fantastic fall foliage and learn where each photo was taken.